afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Inter-Process Communication.md

 shared memory allows two or more processes to share a region of memory. **This has higher perfromance but requires careful synchronization**
 - processes can be directly read from and write to the shared memory
 - the kernel provides mechanisms for processes to **attach to and detach from the shared memory segment**
-- synchronization mechanisms like **semaphores or mutexes are requried**
+- synchronization mechanisms like **semaphores or mutexes are required**

 ### Shared Memory Protocol
 An **unbounded-buffer** places no practical limit on the size of the buffer.
 An**bounded buffer** assumes that there is a **fixed buffer size**